 IOANNA DIMITRIOU, HARRY GOLDINGAY and ANTHONY V. BRIDGWATER, 2018.
 Techno-economic and uncertainty analysis of Biomass to Liquid (BTL) systems for transport fuel production Renewable and Sustainable Energy Reviews.
 88, 160 - 175

-I teach process simulation and modelling to undergraduate and postgraduate chemical engineering students using commercial software (Aspen HYSYS, Aspen Plus) The main objective is for the students to be able to apply quantitative methods and computer software relevant to the chemical engineering discipline, in order to solve process design problems.
-I also supervise MEng research projects and mentor Design Project groups in effective teamworking.
+Ioanna teaches process simulation and modelling to undergraduate and postgraduate chemical engineering students using commercial software (Aspen HYSYS, Aspen Plus).
+The main objective is for the students to be able to apply quantitative methods and computer software relevant to the chemical engineering discipline, in order to solve process design problems.
+She also supervises MEng and MSc research projects and provides teaching support for the year 3 design project.

 Module convenor and lecturer: